 It was a Monday night, in Versailles quite cold to judge by the thickness of the fur that the Princess wore over her gala dress.
 The occasion was the 18th edition of Le Nuit de l’Enfance, or in English: The Night for Children.
 It was a black-tie occasion for raising funds for Anne-Aymone Giscard d’Estaing’s Foundation for Children, and set in the magnificent Palais de Versailles, in which every window was full of light.
 The media host Stephane Bern, expert of “Les Gotha” (royalty and nobility) and particular admirer of the Grimaldi dynasty, acted as Maître de Cérémonie.

 The Princess had a good reason for her abundance of smiles amid the politicians who attended her during the evening.
 Her daughter Charlotte Casiraghi’s Pro-Am Cup, two days before, had raised more than half-a-million euros of AMADE Mondiale.
-It was indeed a good night for the children!Filed under German Royals, Monaco Royals
+It was indeed a good night for the children!Filed under Germany, Monaco